VladlenaSkubi-du/Fillit_42school/README.md

 	cd [folder's name you want]
 	make

-Test with the test files from the folder (you can also create your ouw test files):
+Test with the test files from the folder (you can also create your own test files):

 	./fillit